fxhash

 • Too many features added unnecessary complexity.

-Version 1
+Beta Version

-Version 2
+Current Version

-The Explore page was redesigned to reduce clutter and improve artwork discoverability
+The explore page was redesigned to reduce clutter and improve artwork discoverability

 Card Design — Simplified metadata to focus on artwork name, artist, and price.
 Secondary details, such as edition numbers, were moved to the product page to keep browsing clean and focused.